14paxton/14paxton.github.io/TestingFrameworks/Spock.md

     }

     void "get top publishers when we don't have nothing in our system"() {
         given: "when we don't have any job published"

         when: "we get top publishers"
         def publishers = service.getTopPublishers()
-         then:"we will see 0 publishers"
+        then: "we will see 0 publishers"
         publishers.size() == 0
     }

     void "get top publishers when we have multiple jobs published by the same publisher"() {
         given: "when we have one 2 jobs published by the same publisher"